 Sustainability is not just a buzzword in our culture, it is a mindset, and some individuals are changing their day-to-day living to adjust to an eco-friendlier lifestyle.
-From their clothing to food choices, where they’re getting their products from, and the options they must make a difference in their decisions; this is no different for funeral or cremation services in Orlando, FL.
+From their clothing to food choices, where they’re getting their products from, and the options they must make a difference in their decisions; this is no different for funeral or cremation services in Lake Helen, FL.
 A few options are available for an eco-friendlier burial, so here is more information.

 Cremation Services have grown in popularity over the years, and the process consists of an individual’s remains being incinerated in temperatures up to 2000 degrees.
 Once the process is completed, the remains are ground down into ash-like substances and returned to the family members.
 Resomation is a variation of cremation through a revolution in the water using alkalines and high pressure to break down the remains into essential components.
 The process takes between four and six hours and requires less energy than traditional cremation.